 Getting Back to the Mouth

 We’ve established there are microbes in the mouth (consisting of bacteria, viruses and fungi).
 If you clicked on the multiplying daily link above, and read the article, you learned that if left alone, the microbe population will double every 4 or so hours thus leading to a staggering number of microbes in your mouth by the end of the day.
 Actually, they don’t all stay in your mouth.
-They get absorbed into your blood stream and you also swallow a large portion of them throughout the day.
+They get absorbed into your bloodstream and you also swallow a large portion of them throughout the day.

 The condition of our mouth has much to do with the condition of our bodies.
 A healthy mouth leads to a healthy body.
 So, it behooves us to have as healthy a mouth as possible.

-Conventional wisdom has us brushing with fluorinated toothpaste, flossing and using anti-microbial mouthwash daily.
+Conventional wisdom has us brushing with fluoridated toothpaste, flossing and using anti-microbial mouthwash daily.
 Unfortunately, fluoride is unhealthy and using fluorinated toothpaste is unwise (just read the warning on the back of the label).
 Using mouthwash helps, but the quick rinse technique used by so many on-the-go people, isn’t long enough to make a serious dent in the bacteria population.

 In addition to our oral hygiene routine, we need to dump the sugars and starches.
 Bacteria love carbohydrates.
-A carb heavy diet helps promote bacteria proliferation.
+A carb-heavy diet helps promote bacteria proliferation.

 Reducing Mouth Bacteria Population

 After discovering the above information, I searched for a doable daily routine that would help reduce the bacteria population and came across oil pulling.

 Oil pulling is an Ayurvedic ritual dating back thousands of years.
 Practiced regularly, oil pulling will significantly reduce the bacteria population of the mouth.
 By getting rid of the steady diet of harmful bacteria, the body begins to heal itself.